 Roman Mythology Involving Saturn

-One way in which the Roman myths differ from the Greek myths is the fact that Saturn’s Golden Age came after his defeat at the hands of Jupiter, when he came to Latium to live among the people there and teach them the ways of farming and harvesting of crops.
-The Romans believed that Saturn was a benevolent deity who stressed on the importance of peace and equality and these are all things that the Saturnalia festival are a tribute to.
+One way in which the Roman myths differ from the Greek myths is the fact that Saturn’s Golden Age came after his defeat at the hands of Jupiter when he came to Latium to live among the people there and teach them the ways of farming and harvesting of crops.
+The Romans believed that Saturn was a benevolent deity who stressed the importance of peace and equality and these are all things that the Saturnalia festival is a tribute to.
 As such, they make a stark contrast to his behavior regarding his own children.

 Such contradictions in the characterization of gods are very common when ancient cultures and religions borrow from each other and appropriate their different mythologies.
-Thus, we get a Roman Saturn who seems much different in nature than his Greek counterpart at times but still being associated with the same stories.
+Thus, we get a Roman Saturn who seems much different in nature than his Greek counterpart at times but is still associated with the same stories.

 The Two Wives of Saturn